All Episodes

 And I would go down there and get electronics and study the ships.

-I think it would be fun.
+I think it'd be fun.

-My main thing I always wanted to do was give a massive demonstration to one of the biggest U.S.
+My main thing I always wanted to do was give a massive demonstration to one of the biggest U.S. networks to show this thing off to maybe ABC or NBC.

 Right.

-give me some negative feedback on certain things when they aired the show.
+And they started to give me some negative feedback on certain things when they aired the show.

 Okay.

-Wild Card Line, you're on the air with John Hutchinson.
+Wildcard line, you're on the air with John Hutchinson.

 Hello.